ibm-cloud-docs/ContinuousDelivery/cd_data_security.md

 ## Protecting your personal data when you use the Professional plan
 {: #cd_professional_plan}

 Personal data that is encrypted by using a customer key can be protected only in the {{site.data.keyword.contdelivery_short}} Professional plan.
-If you select your own KeyManagement Service, such as KeyProtect or {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}}, the following values are encrypted by using your own key instead of the encryption keys that are internal to the {{site.data.keyword.contdelivery_short}} service.
+If you select your own KeyManagement Service, such as KeyProtect or {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}}, the following values are encrypted by using your own key instead of the encryption keys that are internal to the {{site.data.keyword.contdelivery_short}} service.

 | Component | Value |
 |:-----------------|:-----------------|